Thymngn/ai201-project1-unofficial-guide-starter/README.md

   distances, and showed that the relevant Owl Card chunk (distance ~0.64) was being filtered out by my 0.5 threshold.
 It recommended chunk size 600, overlap 100, top-k 5, and threshold 0.65, then re-ingested and re-tested.
-- *What I changed or overrode:* [TODO — fill in what you accepted, rejected, or adjusted. e.g., did you keep all four values, or tune any yourself afterward?]
+- *What I changed or overrode:* I accept the changes in the chunk size and modify top-k and threshold to make the performance better than the inital setting

+**Instance 2 — App.py diagnos**

+- *What I gave the AI: Fixing gradio app setup by providing errors within the terminal
+- *What it produced:* It diagnosed the Gradio 6.0 breaking changes (type=, theme moved to launch()) and edited app.py.
+- *What I changed or overrode:* I accepted the modification and it make the server runs again that compatible with the current code.

-**Instance 2 — [TODO: your second real instance]**
+**Instance 2 — documents assemblance**

-- *What I gave the AI:*
+- *What I gave the AI: topics and website to search about Florida Atlantic University with sources.
-- *What it produced:*
+- *What it produced:* It created txt documents and included the source within each txt
-- *What I changed or overrode:*
+- *What I changed or overrode:* I accepted the drafted txt and modify some information with my knowledge from attending the university.